nerdschoolbergen/all-about-testing-code/exercise-3/README.md

 Actual :0
 ```

-- Replace the `assertTrue` assertions in the test with `assertEquals` assertions
+:pencil2: Replace the `assertTrue` assertions in the test with `assertEquals` assertions.
-- The test output should now be easier to diagnose
+:pencil2: The test output should now be easier to diagnose.

 ### [Go to exercise 4 :arrow_right:](../exercise-4/README.md)